-Negotiating the purchase or sale of a business always requires give and take.
-But the “take” can assume another dimension when the norms of another culture are part of the mix.
+Negotiating the purchase or sale of a business always requires to give and take.
+But the “take” can assume another dimension when cultural differences are part of the mix.

 Culture profoundly influences how people think, communicate, and behave.
 It also affects the kinds of transactions they make and the way they negotiate them. *

-As individuals, we bring different values to the negotiation.
+As individuals, with cultural differences, we bring different values to the negotiation.
 The norms of another culture can be disorienting even if it’s a path you’ve walked before.
 The way through–don’t put your cultural values on the other party and let your business broker guide you.

-In negotiating, each side need to understand the other party’s position; when different cultures are involved, the broker needs to educate both sides to be more sensitive to what is and isn’t said and to be aware of cultural negotiating differences.
+In negotiating, each side needs to understand the other party’s position; when different cultures are involved, the broker needs to educate both sides to be more sensitive to what is and isn’t said and to be aware of cultural differences.

 Interpreting what is and isn’t said

 In buying or selling a business, price, terms, closing dates, diligence timelines, inclusions and exclusions, training, vendor financing, lease, and many other considerations are negotiable.
 The time and effort to negotiate any or all of these varies.
 Lawyers can take things off course—that’s for another post!
 It’s important NOT to take the negotiating tactics of the other party personally, or get caught up in the emotion of the situation.

 Applying that advice when different cultures are involved can be more challenging.
 Acceptable protocol varies by culture so the potential for misunderstandings and strained relations increases.